AIBC

 If you are applying to a U.S. state or territory

-A Mutual Recognition Agreement (MRA) is in place between the National Council of Architectural Registration Boards (NCARB) and the Canadian Architectural Licensing Authorities (CALA) for reciprocal registration of architects between many U.S. states and territories and all 11 Canadian jurisdictions.
-Learn more about the Canada/United States Mutual Recognition Agreement on the CALA website, including the list of participating U.S. State Licensing Boards, eligibility requirements and application instructions.
+A Mutual Recognition Agreement (MRA) is in place between the National Council of Architectural Registration Boards (NCARB) and the Regulatory Organizations of Architecture in Canada (ROAC) for reciprocal registration of architects between many U.S. states and territories and all 11 Canadian jurisdictions.
+Learn more about the Canada/United States Mutual Recognition Agreement on the ROAC website, including the list of participating U.S. State Licensing Boards, eligibility requirements and application instructions.

 Please note that some U.S. jurisdictions have not signed this MRA; if your destination jurisdiction is not on the list of signatories, you will not be eligible to apply for reciprocal registration under the terms of this agreement.

 Contact the destination jurisdiction for the application requirements.
 You will also need to contact NCARB to apply for an NCARB certificate.
 This certificate is required as part of the reciprocal registration process.
 Ensure you follow the instructions and obtain all additional documents necessary.
-As part of your application, NCARB will request a letter of good standing from the AIBC.A nominal fee will apply; see Bulletin 1: Fees, Fines and Charges.
+As part of your application, NCARB will request a letter of good standing from the AIBC.A nominal fee will apply; see Schedule B: Fees.

 AIBC Contact